bristermitten/kemtls/README.md

 You should see logs of the server starting up and the client connecting and performing the handshake.

+The environment variable `KEMTLS_HOST` can be set to change the host the client connects to (default is `127.0.0.1`).

 ### Executables

 The project provides 3 executables: